kubernetes/enhancements/keps/sig-node/4265-proc-mount/README.md

 ### Goals

-- Add the ProcMountType option to the pod API, allowing users to override the proc mount behavior in a container.
+- Allow users to opt out of the CRI masking `/proc` for Linux containers.

 ### Non-Goals

 ## Proposal

-Add a new `string` type field named `ProcMountType` will hold the viable options for `procMount` to the `SecurityContext` definition.
+Add a new `string` named `procMount` to the `securitContext` definition for choosing from a set of proc mount isolation mode options.

-By default,`procMount` is `default`, aka the same behavior as today and the paths are masked.
+The default for`procMount` is `default`, which instructs the container runtime to mask the aforementioned paths.

 This will look like the following in the spec: